sarfata/sarfata.github.com/_posts/2012-04-10-working-in-small-batch-my-website.md

+---
+layout: post
+excerpt: |
+  # Working in small batch: starting a website

+  I tend to have tons of great ideas of stuff to do, but quite sadly most of them just end up in a huge mental stack that never seems to go down.
+The more ideas I have, the more frustrated I get that nothing actually gets *done*.
+  The luckiest ones get my attention for a few days, but no matter how much time I spend, they never leave the state of great ideas that I just did not finish.

+  Those symptoms are not unlike the problems that a lot of companies face: they spend a lot of time working on new features, on a new process that will revolutionize how work is done but often nothing gets out of that work: no code is rolled in production or the slides end up in the trash of an executive that will never have time to approve them.
+  When dealing with products, agile practices encourage small iterations and frequent releases.
+In a company, lean practices recommend working in very small batch that follow a complete design-develop-test cycle.
+It occured to me recently, that those principles could very well be applied to my own personal projects: building this website for example.

+---

 # Working in small batch: starting a website

 ## Switching to small batch

 I tend to have tons of great ideas of stuff to do, but quite sadly most of them just end up in a huge mental stack that never seems to go down.
 The more ideas I have, the more frustrated I get that nothing actually gets *done*.